When new users are created based on REMOTE_USER authentication, their attributes should be populated as well

 Now when you use Kerberos obtained from the IPA server to log in to Foreman, you should see the full name of the user instead of the login name in the top right corner of the screen, and if you inspect user's details, the email address should be there as well.

-#9 Updated by Jan Pazdziora over 8 years ago
+Updated by Jan Pazdziora almost 10 years ago

 - Subject changed from When new users are created based on REMOTE_USER authentication, their attributes and roles should be populated as well to When new users are created based on REMOTE_USER authentication, their attributes should be populated as well